sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

   algorithm = 4)  #algorithim 4 = Louvain
 ```

-The number of clusters can be controled using the `resolution` parameter with higher values giving more (smaller) clusters.
+The number of clusters can be controlled using the `resolution` parameter with higher values giving more (smaller) clusters.

 </p>
 </details>

 <details>
-<summary>**Hierachical clustering**</summary>
+<summary>**Hierarchical clustering**</summary>
 <p>

-Hierachical clustering (HC) is a method of cluster analysis which **seeks to build a hierarchy of clusters**.
+Hierarchical clustering (HC) is a method of cluster analysis which **seeks to build a hierarchy of clusters**.
 Strategies for hierarchical clustering generally fall into two types: Agglomerative or Divisive. [...]
 In general, the merges and splits are determined in a greedy manner.
 The results of hierarchical clustering are **usually presented in a dendrogram**. [...]
 The standard algorithm for hierarchical agglomerative clustering (HAC) has a time complexity of $O(n^3)$ and requires $O(n^2)$ memory, which makes it **too slow for even medium data sets**.
 In order to decide which clusters should be combined (for agglomerative), or where a cluster should be split (for divisive), **a measure of dissimilarity between sets of observations** is required.
 In most methods of hierarchical clustering, this is achieved by use of an appropriate metric (a measure of distance between pairs of observations), and **a linkage criterion** which specifies the dissimilarity of sets as a function of the pairwise distances of observations in the sets.

 <div style="text-align: right"> [Wikipedia](https://en.wikipedia.org/wiki/Hierarchical_clustering) </div>